mickymacirl/CI-P3-FruitHM/README.md

 Stories claim that criminals sentenced to death by hanging could demand the "Rite of Words and Life."

 First, the Executioner would pick a five-letter word, marking correctly guessed letters on the dashes of a board.
-At every incorrect guess, the Executioner would use a sledgehammer or axe to knock away a single leg of the stand.
-Five wrong guesses, thus, meant that the criminal was hung.
+Then, at every incorrect guess, the Executioner would use a sledgehammer or axe to knock away a single leg of the stand.
+With five wrong guesses, the criminal was hung.
 If the entire word were filled in correctly or guessed, the condemned would be set free from that sentence and not tried again for that crime.
 The irony was that almost all of those criminals were illiterate.

 The TV show Wheel of Fortune, based on the game, has been broadcast worldwide since the 1960s.